 The scope of this report is to promote market discipline and to improve transparency of market participants.
-The present report is prepared by Windsor Brokers Ltd (the "Company"), a Cyprus Investment Firm ("CIF") authorized and regulated by the Cyprus Securities and Exchange Commission (the "CySEC", the "Commission") which operates in harmonisation with the Markets in Financial Instruments Regulation and Directive ("MiFIR" & "MiFID II" respectively).
+The present report is prepared by WB Trade EU Ltd (ex Windsor Brokers Ltd) (the "Company"), a Cyprus Investment Firm ("CIF") authorized and regulated by the Cyprus Securities and Exchange Commission (the "CySEC", the "Commission") which operates in harmonisation with the Markets in Financial Instruments Regulation and Directive ("MiFIR" & "MiFID II" respectively).

-Company name Windsor Brokers Ltd
+Company name WB Trade EU Ltd (ex Windsor Brokers Ltd) ^a

 CIF Authorization date 20/05/2004

 CIF License number 030/04

 Company Registration Date 16/03/2001

 Company Registration Number HE 119081